Scan to download

 Luba: I think Earn was acquired by Coinbase?

 Haseeb: Yes.
 Because venture capital is traditionally a very "elegant" profession; everyone takes summer vacations, doesn’t respond to messages on weekends, like a retirement job.
-I’m not that kind of person; I play to win.
-Many small funds’ management fees allow partners to live very comfortably, and they don’t need to engage in fierce competition.
+I’m not that kind of person; I play games to win.
+Many small funds’ management fees allow partners to live very comfortably; they don’t need to engage in fierce competition.
 Even many partners at large firms are in that state.
 But Dragonfly is not like that; we are very aggressive.

 Haseeb: Of course.
 That’s why very few VCs are competitive.
 What do you think others are doing?